What is Sitefinity?

 Widgets and Widget templates

-Content and functionality of Sitefinity CMS pages are defined through widgets.
+Content and functionality are defined through widgets.
 Anything you want your page to do, you must do it with a widget.
 Widgets allow you to display the content you create and configure how you want your content displayed.
 Sitefinity CMS comes with a set of built-in widgets, which can be directly used in the pages you create.
 You can customize these widgets and create new ones.

 Widget templates define the functionality and layout of widgets - how they behave when displaying content or other features.
 You can easily modify widget templates with the built-in editor.